sizzles/CuratedRenderTech/README.md

 # CuratedRenderTech
 A curated selection of articles exploring render tech in games.
 These are some great articles for seeing how big budget titles breakdown their rendering pipelines.
+Feel free to suggest additions or more articles if you find them interesting.

 Links and Authors below.
 Dates in brackets are when the title was released.